izumi-niche/XaneRandomizer/README.md

 From the start of this randomizer i'm trying to get a way to enemy-only classes (Emperor, Ice Dragon etc) to work in all maps.
 Sadly, it is still not possible :( .
 All enemies and playable characters will randomized into classes that works in all maps (all playable classes, and Soldier).
 Sorry to say this, but Wyvern Gordin is still a dream.

 Even thought the name is *Xane* Randomizer, Xane cannot be randomized and the freelancer class doesn't work properly on other people!
 The transforming mechanic can be used with the freelancer class, but to turn back to normal is hard-coded to be locked to Xane.
 So pretty much if anyone is a freelancer and transform, they will be stuck forever as that character, even completing the chapter does not reset that.
 Also, due to the hard-coded thing, Xane will "untransform" even when he is not a freelancer at the end of the chapter, bringing him to 0 stats in everything and changing his class to Lord.

+Ballistician are ignored since their AI causes to them in every class use their weapon as a siege weapon, and some animations cause a softlock.
 ### Playable characters
 #### Randomize classes